Fuse Box & Consumer Unit Replacement in London – Safe, Compliant, & Transparent

 Can I replace my fuse box myself?

-How long does replacing a fuse box take?
+How long does fuse box replacement take?

-Are old fuse boxes illegal
+Are old fuse boxes illegal?

 Although based in East London we don’t shy away from travelling further afield to help customers in needs.